chentsulin/awesome-graphql/README.md

 * [laravel-graphql-relay](https://github.com/nuwave/laravel-graphql-relay) - A Laravel library to help construct a server supporting react-relay.
 * [graphql-mapper](https://github.com/4rthem/graphql-mapper) - This library allows to build a GraphQL schema based on your model.
 * [graphql-bundle](https://github.com/suribit/GraphQLBundle) - GraphQL Bundle for Symfony 2.
+* [overblog/graphql-bundle](https://github.com/overblog/GraphQLBundle) - This bundle provides tools to build a complete GraphQL server in your Symfony App.
+Supports react-relay.

 <a name="lib-py" />
 ### Python Libraries